Grief and Self Care

 7. See a professional grief counselor if you feel that your grieving process has gone on too long or you feel stuck.
 A professional can help you reclaim your Self.

 Grief and self care go hand in hand for a healthy life.
-Even as you experience grief, know that you are OK… feel that in spite of the pain!
-Allow yourself to feel the sadness, despair and loss.
+Even as you experience grief, know that you are OK… feel that fundamental OKness in spite of the pain!
+Allow yourself to feel the sadness, despair and loss even as you are aware of your deep inner core.
 Develop a ritual to experience letting it go when it is time, then purposefully move on.
 We are meant to grieve, but not forever!